 “Teams need support to cultivate the required creative core culture which …

-Implementing and managing technical, quality, improvement andprojects is rarely simple.
+Implementing and managing technical,, improvement and projects is rarely simple.
 Often written about failure rates have been reported by research as between 60% ~ 70%.
-Failure factors are often cited as not identifying or applying good project practices, quality or management approaches, methods, tools and techniques.
-Primary among these factors is a failure to communicate effectively a compelling value proposition realised through the true Voice of the Customer.
-Skills capacity building and access to specialist expertise, experience and knowledge can help to support greater early stage success and avoid costly, time consuming, wasteful failures, defects and lowering quality standards, customer satisfaction and expectations.
+Failure factors are often cited as not identifying or applying good project practices, or management approaches, methods, tools and techniques.
+Primary among these factors is a failure to communicate effectively a compelling proposition born of the true Voice of the Customer.
+Skills capacity building and access to specialist expertise, experience and knowledge can help to support greater early stage success and avoid costly, time consuming, wasteful failures, defects and lowering standards, customer satisfaction and expectations.

-Progressing to internally developing and harnessing reusable expertise is a gift that can keep on giving.
-Such internal expertise has the required at the coal face agility to quickly identify and react as new and emerging improvement and innovative opportunities appear.
-Such expertise should be organisation wide and culture deep.
-Leaning to adopt, adapt, change and transform from the core culture out requires a deeper form of experimentation, failure, learning, experience and wisdom coming from within.
+Progressing to internally develop, empower and then harness reusable internal expertise is a gift that can keep on giving.
+Resulting in the needed coal face agility to quickly identify and react as new and emergingand improvement opportunities as they appear.
+Such knowledge resources should be organisation wide and culture deep.
+Leaning to adopt, adapt and transform a positive core culture requires a commitment to greater experimentation that embraces constructive failure, frequent learning, experience and wisdom building coming from the bottom up.